ivanrod/pin-hole/README.md

 # Pinhole

-A set of filters to use with a dom-repeat component in polymer 1.0.
+Polymer (v 1.0.x) behaviors with a set of filters to use in combination with a dom-repeat component.

 ## Dependencies